 There are not many comfort foods more satisfying than a good old steak and ale pie.
-This recipe will show you how to make mini steak and Guinness pies, a very Irish meat pie.

 The steak is slow-cooked so that you have a deliciously tender steak that melts in your mouth, and the Guinness adds the traditional and excellent porter ingredient that gives these pies a special taste.

 Of course, you can always use a traditional ale if you cannot get hold of any Guinness.
 The beer you use will affect the taste of your meat.
 I am based in Ireland so for me, there is no real issue to get a Guinness 8-pack down at our local Aldi.

 These individual beef pot pies are easy to make and are great to freeze.
 You can just make them upfront and freeze them after you have cooked them.

 Then you just need to take them out of the freezer and cook them at 180C for 30 minutes in the oven or 20 minutes in the air fryer to reheat them from frozen.

 These mini Guinness pies are ideal as a quick and easy lunch idea or can even be eaten cold in a lunchbox (make sure you defrost them first! 😄 )

 Individual Steak and Ale Pies

 The advantage of making small individual beef pot pies is that you can eat them as snacks rather than as a main meal.

 But these nice little small ones are just handy, if you make enough of them, to create some snack meals upfront.
 With the quantities of ingredients mentioned in the recipe I made 15 mini beef pot pies.
 That is quite a few snacks, that you can enjoy at any time, especially if you freeze them.